gabrielmj33/gametrack/docs/use-cases.md

 **Main Flow:**

 1. The user selects a game from their library.
-2. The user selects a rating.
+2. The user selects a rating from 1 to 10.
 3. The system validates the rating.
 4. The system saves the rating.